junxit/us-congress-bills-117/bill.md

     >     - **(B)** support Federal efforts to strengthen the security of open source software;
     >     - **(C)** coordinate, as appropriate, with non-Federal entities on efforts to ensure the long-term security of open source software;
     >     - **(D)** serve as a public point of contact regarding the security of open source software for non-Federal entities, including State, local, Tribal, and territorial partners, the private sector, international partners, open source software organizations, and open source software developers; and
-    >     - **(E)** support Federal and non-Federal supply chain security efforts by encouraging efforts to bolster open source security, such as—
+    >     - **(E)** support Federal and non-Federal supply chain security efforts by encouraging efforts to bolster open source software security, such as—
     >       - **(i)** assisting in coordinated vulnerability disclosures in open source software components pursuant to section 2209(n); and
     >       - **(ii)** supporting the activities of the Federal Acquisition Security Council.
     >   - **(2)** *Assessment of critical open source software components*
-    >     - **(A)** *Framework* Not later than 1 year after the date of enactment of this section, the Director shall publicly publish a framework, incorporating government, including those published by the National Institute of Standards and Technology, industry, and open source software community frameworks and best practices, for assessing the risk of open source software components, including direct and indirect open source software dependencies, which shall incorporate, at a minimum—
+    >     - **(A)** *Framework* Not later than 1 year after the date of enactment of this section, the Director shall publicly publish a framework, incorporating government, including those published by the National Institute of Standards and Technology, industry, and open source software community frameworks and best practices, including those published by the National Institute of Standards and Technology, for assessing the risk of open source software components, including direct and indirect open source software dependencies, which shall incorporate, at a minimum—
     >       - **(i)** the security properties of code in a given open source software component, such as whether the code is written in a memory-safe programming language;
     >       - **(ii)** the security practices of development, build, and release processes of a given open source software component, such as the use of multi-factor authentication by maintainers and cryptographic signing of releases;
     >       - **(iii)** the number and severity of publicly known, unpatched vulnerabilities in a given open source software component;